NathanSepul/flutter_ci_appollo/README.md

 <br>

-:warning: **If you are using Gitlab's runners**: You should add a job to add appollo !
+:warning: **If you are using GitHub's runners**: You should add a job to add appollo !
 ```
 pip install appollo
 ```